cloud-gov/aws-elasticsearch-example/python/README.md

 ## Getting started

-The following example uses two services already created and available for consumption to your organization and space applications.
-The following services created for this example are named `old-es-service` (legacy elasticsearch56 service) and `new-es-service` (new aws-elasticsearch service).
-Before running through this example, make sure to create the two services with the following cli commands:
+This example uses two services already created and available for consumption to your organization and space applications.
+The services created for this example are named `old-es-service` (legacy elasticsearch56 service) and `new-es-service` (new aws-elasticsearch service).

+First, create the two services with the following CLI commands:

 ```bash
 ##